Strategic Planning Process

 - Define the Brain Mechanisms Underlying Complex Behaviors

 - Examine Mental Illness Trajectories Across the Lifespan

 - Strive for Prevention and Cures

-Updating the Plan was an iterative process, with opportunities for NIMH staff, advisory boards, and the public to contribute.
-NIMH presented a framework for the 2020 Plan to the Interdepartmental Serious Mental Illness Coordinating Committee (ISMICC), and cross-walked the Institute’s priorities with ISMICC focus areas and recommendations.
-The framework was also presented to the National Advisory Mental Health Council (NAMHC) and a draft Plan was reviewed by the NAMHC members.
-We incorporated their feedback and a revised draft Plan was published for public comment; members of the scientific community, professional societies, advocacy organizations, and the general public were invited to share feedback via a Request for Information (RFI) published in the NIH Guide and in the Federal Register.
+Updating the plan was an iterative process, with opportunities for NIMH staff, advisory boards, and the public to contribute.
+NIMH presented a framework for the 2020 plan to the Interdepartmental Serious Mental Illness Coordinating Committee (ISMICC) , and cross-walked the institute’s priorities with ISMICC focus areas and recommendations .
+The framework was also presented to the National Advisory Mental Health Council (NAMHC) and a draft plan was reviewed by the NAMHC members.
+We incorporated their feedback and published a revised draft plan for public comment; members of the scientific community, professional societies, advocacy organizations, and the general public were invited to share feedback via a Request for Information (RFI) published in the NIH Guide and in the Federal Register.
 Comments were submitted via a web-based RFI input tool, email, or mail from December 2, 2019 to January 15, 2020.
-The Institute received robust feedback from our many stakeholders, including researchers, mental health advocates, and individuals with lived experience.
-After reviewing comments and making numerous edits, the final Plan was presented to the NAMHC and published on the NIMH website.
+The institute received robust feedback from our many stakeholders, including researchers, mental health advocates, and individuals with lived experience.
+After reviewing comments and making numerous edits, the final plan was presented to the NAMHC and published on the NIMH website.